Looking for a comprehensive guide to project management software?

 There are four Podio versions:

-- Free – with basic project management and access to the app store
+- Free: offers basic project management features and access to the app store

-Managing your work processes without project management software is like running a marathon without any running shoes.
+Managing your work processes without project management software is like trying to defeat Jadis without Aslan.

-While there are tons of project management tools on the market such as Liquidplanner and Zoho Projects, the seven we listed here are easily the best ones.
+While there are tons of project management tools available in the market, like Liquidplanner, MS Project, and Zoho Project, the seven we listed here are easily the best ones.